adil-faiyaz98/streaming-platform/streaming-catalog-service/README.md

 ## Overview

 The Streaming Catalog Service is a Spring Boot application that provides a catalog of series, seasons, and episodes.
-It includes features such as caching, circuit breaker, and database interactions.

 ## Prerequisites